EFSCOIN/Document/technical-faq.md

 ### Why does my Efs run at a slower clock speed that advertised?

 The EFSCOIN Efs (all models) idles at a lower speed than advertised.
 If the workload of the CPU increases, then the clock speed increases until it reaches its maximum value, which varies between models.
 If the CPU starts to overheat, there are added complexitites: depending on the model, when the device reaches a particular temperature, the clock is throttled back to prevent overheating.
 This is called thermal throttling.
-If the Pi does thermal-throttle, you will see a warning icon in the top right-hand corner of the desktop (see [here](./configuration/warning-icons.md)).
+If the Efs does thermal-throttle, you will see a warning icon in the top right-hand corner of the desktop (see [here](./configuration/warning-icons.md)).

 ### Why is my Efs hot?